udel-biotm-lab/BERT-RE/README.md

 done
 ```

-After the pre-training, we then can fine-tuning the BERT model on the evaluation sets of PPI, DDI and ChemProt:
+After the pre-training, we then can fine-tune the BERT model on the evaluation sets of PPI, DDI and ChemProt:\
-$TASK_NAME='aimed' or 'ddi13' or 'chemprot';
+$TASK_NAME='aimed' or 'ddi13' or 'chemprot';\
-$BERT_DIR is the path where we store the pre-trained BERT model using sub-domain data;
+$BERT_DIR is the path where we store the pre-trained BERT model using sub-domain data;\
 $OUTPUT_DIR is the path where we can store the fine-tuned BERT model;
 ```
 python run_re.py --task_name=$TASK_NAME --do_train=true --do_eval=false --do_predict=true --vocab_file=$BIOBERT_DIR/vocab.txt --bert_config_file=$BERT_DIR/bert_config.json --init_checkpoint=$BERT_DIR/model.ckpt-10000 --max_seq_length=128 --train_batch_size=16 --learning_rate=2e-5 --num_train_epochs=${s} --do_lower_case=false --data_dir=${RE_DIR}${i} --output_dir=${OUTPUT_DIR}${i}

 ```

+For the new fine-tuning mechanism of BERT model, just set ""